Prenatal and postnatal depression treatment at Nightingale Hospital

 - Difficulty in concentrating or making decisions

-- Physical symptoms such as stomach pains, headaches and blurred vision
+- Physical symptoms such as stomach pains, headaches and blurred vision, shortness of breath, racing heart

 - Thoughts about death

-Postpartum depression can happen whatever your family circumstances, and whether or not the baby is your first.
-There is no one cause for postpartum depression, but a number of different possibilities have been put forward:
+Postnatal or ‘postpartum’ depression can happen whatever your family circumstances, and whether or not the baby is your first.
+There is no one cause for postnatal depression, but a number of different possibilities have been put forward:

 - The shock of becoming a mother